AdobeDocs/campaign-classic.es-ES/help/campaign/using/controlling-costs.md

 ### Vinculación de un presupuesto a otro {#linking-a-budget-to-another}

 Puede vincular un presupuesto a un presupuesto principal.
-Para ello, seleccione el presupuesto principal en el campo **[!UICONTROL presupuesto relacionado]** de los presupuestos secundarios.
+To do this, select the main budget in the **[!UICONTROL related budget]** field of the secondary budgets.

 ![](assets/budget_link.png)